 The Cathedral of the Intercession of the Most Holy Theotokos on the Moat, commonly known as St. Basil's Cathedral, Moscow, could be an example of iconic realism in two ways:

 St. Basil was a man of humble eloquence, a true scholar who lived in Cappadocia during the 4th century.
 This cathedral, now a museum, is located in an area of the world in which many communist leaders have disregarded the human right of freedom of expression, yet it bears the namesake of one who dedicated his life to these rights, and thus, illustrates iconic realism.
-This iconic cathedral, a major landmark of Moscow, brings an awareness of the cultural need for individual expression and freedom to pursue scholarly endeavors.
+This iconic cathedral, a major landmark of Moscow, brings an awareness of the cultural need for individual expression, spiritual enlightenment, and freedom to pursue scholarly endeavors.